Sign Up

 Indications for Restraint Use

 Restraints should not be used when de-escalation techniques are adequate.
-Restraints should not be used on fractured limbs, patients with open wounds or skin infections.
+Restraints also should not be used on fractured limbs, patients with open wounds, or skin infections.
 Also, restraints should be used cautiously in patients with impaired vascular circulation.
-Fifth-point restraints should be avoided in patients with ostomies, feeding tubes, pelvic fractures or multiple rib fractures.
-Finally, patients with severe pulmonary or cardiovascular disease may not tolerate the presence of a fifth-point restraint over their chest cavity.
-As such, they should be avoided.
+Five-point restraints should be avoided in patients with ostomies, feeding tubes, pelvic fractures, or multiple rib fractures.
+Finally, patients with severe pulmonary or cardiovascular disease may not tolerate the presence of a five-point restraint over their chest cavity.
+As such, they should be avoided in patients with these conditions.

 Complications Associated with Restraint Use

-• Local skin breakdown: Physically restricting the patient can prevent them from repositioning themselves, thereby increasing their risk of developing pressure ulcers.
+• Local skin breakdown: Physically restricting patients can prevent them from repositioning themselves, increasing their risk of developing pressure ulcers.

-• Vascular compromise: If restraints are applied too tight, there is an increased risk of vascular compromise to a limb.
+• Vascular compromise: If restraints are applied too tight, there is an increased risk of vascular compromise of a limb.

 • Respiratory restrictions: Patients with moderate to severe respiratory disease are at risk for respiratory compromise if they are physically or chemically restrained.
 For example, a patient with severe obstructive lung disease is at increased risk of respiratory failure if they are in a vest restraint or receive benzodiazepines as a form of chemical restraint.